 Evolutionary Genealogy in the Classroom

 Teachers!
-I guarantee that if you start your lesson on evolution by stating "Did you know that your dog is your twenty-seventh million cousin?" you WILL receive the full attention of the class.
-It never fails to get kids engaged, asking questions and offering thoughts.
+I guarantee that if you start your lesson on evolution by stating "Did you know that your dog is your twenty-one millionth cousin?" you WILL receive the full attention of the class.
+It never fails to get the kids engaged, asking questions and offering thoughts.
 Evolutionary genealogy makes a personal connection between students and evolution like no other method.
 Feedback from teachers has been very positive.

 Teachers world-wide use the Evogeneao tree of life diagram to introduce evolution to students.
 Students intuitively grasp the idea of a family tree.
 The geologic time line yields estimates of the age of common ancestors.
 To order, visit our shop!

 We have shipped posters all over the United States and to many other countries, including: